SeaCortex/Astrologer-API/docs/data/chart_data_lunar_return.md

 > **📘 [View Complete Example](../examples/lunar_return_chart_data.md)**

-Calculates the Lunar Return chart for a given month/year.
+Calculates the Lunar Return chart for the return happening on or after the specified date.
 The Lunar Return occurs when the Moon returns to the exact same position as in the natal chart (happens every ~27 days).

 ### Request Body